Consumer Protection Regulation

 • by bringing administrative complaints seeking cease-and-desist orders; or

-Policymakers should protect consumers against unfair, deceptive, or abusive practices.
-They should also protect against anticompetitive practices, promote robust competition, and protect against excessive market concentration.
+Policymakers at all levels of government should safeguard consumers against unfair, deceptive, or abusive practices.
+They should also defend against anticompetitive practices, promote robust competition, and protect against excessive market concentration.
 Policymakers should broadly consider the long-term effects of increased market concentration on producers, suppliers, and customers.

-All federal agencies should efficiently and effectively advance new rules while taking into account public comment.
-This includes the Federal Trade Commission.
-It should be given streamlined rulemaking authority so that it can exercise its full authority to prohibit unfair and deceptive practices.
+All federal agencies should effectively and efficiently advance new rules while considering public comment.
+The Federal Trade Commission should be given streamlined rulemaking authority so that it can exercise its full authority to prohibit unfair and deceptive practices.

-Local governments should also advance fair and vibrant markets where appropriate through oversight, regulation, public outreach, and education.
+States should actively use their legislative, regulatory, and enforcement powers to protect consumers.
+They should have the ability to enforce federal laws against unfair, deceptive, or abusive acts or practices.
+Where appropriate, local governments should also advance fair and vibrant markets through oversight, regulation, public outreach, and education.
 Local oversight and regulation may include the full scope of government authority, such as to license, tax, and zone businesses.
-State laws and regulations should serve as the floor, not the ceiling, of consumer protection.
-Local governments should be able to put in place greater protections for consumers.

-States should adopt laws that prohibit unfair and deceptive acts and practices in trade or commerce.
+States should enact or strengthen laws that prohibit unfair and deceptive acts and practices in trade or commerce.

 State consumer protection laws should not exempt certain types of merchants, such as insurance companies and utilities.
 Violations should not be limited to situations in which the merchant acts with intent.